 New Mexico is home to the longest river, the Rio Grande, which runs the entire length of the state.
 Experience the southwest when you enjoy white river rafting, camping, and other outdoor adventures along the river and across the state.

 If you’re looking for adventures, visit Taos.
-Home to Pretty Woman star Julia Roberts and about 5,000 other people, this beautiful town north of Santa Fe offers museums, skiing, snowboarding, biking, rock climbing, and eco-tourism for all levels of weekend warriors.
+Home to Pretty Woman star Julia Roberts and about 5,000 other people, this beautiful travel nurse town north of Santa Fe offers museums, skiing, snowboarding, biking, rock climbing, and eco-tourism for all levels of weekend warriors.

 Albuquerque offer festivals, museums, food with a southwest flare, eco-tourism, and more.
 Known around the world for its annual hot air balloon festival in the fall, Albuquerque is home to just over 550,000 people, making it the most populated city in the state.